Deichindianer/rollout/README.md

 The error message with vary depending on which part failed.
 If you're throwing typed errors or well identifiable ones in your methods, you can use `errors.Is` to check for them.

+With the `RollbackSuccessful` field inside a `ServiceErr` you can check whether the attempted rollback was successful and decide to have a more severe answer for failed rollbacks.